 Minted from 1772 to 1825 in silver-rich New Spain, this famous silver coin was by far the most favored currency of the Thirteen Colonies.
 Even after U.S. Mint silver dollars were issued, this silver-laden coin remained legal-tender in the U.S. until 1857.

 Denominated 8 reales, it was the foundation of our silver coinage system (hence the expression two bits, four bits, six bits, a dollar).
 The U.S. dollar sign ($) is believed to derive from the scroll-effect on the reverse side.
-The other side displayed the Bourbon ruler of the period.
+The obverse displayed the Bourbon ruler of the period.
 Only a tiny fraction of original 1772-1825 silver 8 reales have survived to our day in Fine quality, retaining bold designs and clear inscriptions.
 Many were carried to the Far East for use in the China Trade.
-Each carries light chopmarks of Chinese merchants used to test the solid silver content.
+These coins may carry light chopmarks of Chinese merchants used to test the solid silver content.
+Our choice of date.